michael-y-lee/Portfolio-Allocation-with-Reinforcement-Learning/conclusion.md

 ## Conclusion

 Applying Reinforcement Learning to portfolio management was the objective of this capstone project.
-We determined that this could be accomplished by using Policy Gradient Methods such as REINFORCE, REINFORCE with baseline, Actor-Critic, Actor-Critic with Eligibility Traces, and Soft-Actor Critic to build a model-free agent that selects portfolio weights.
+We determined that this could be accomplished by using Policy Gradient Methods such as REINFORCE, REINFORCE with baseline, Actor-Critic, and Actor-Critic with Eligibility Traces to build a model-free agent which selects portfolio weights.

 By using a control dataset of simulated data, we were able to demonstrate model convergence for the four Policy Gradient Methods we tried.
 However, when we tried to apply these Policy Gradient models to real-world data, the results were not as evident.
 The Policy Gradient models did not converge and the policy action weights were distributed relatively evenly across all the assets.